 Meyer Lansky died on 15 January 1983 of lung cancer.
 Investigators believed that Lansky left hundreds of millions of dollars hidden away in secret accounts, but nobody could prove this.
 In fact at the end, Lansky still managed to convince everybody that he died penniless, probably exactly what he wanted them to believe.

-Only one mobster of that entire era built his empire on the strength of his word.
+Only one mobster of that entire era built his empire on the strength of his word and his reputation for scrupulous honesty.
 Retired New York Police Department mob investigator Ralph Salerno, who was intimately familiar with Lansky, said in admiration: "A handshake from Meyer Lansky was worth more than the strongest contract that a battery of lawyers could put together."

-When historians look back at the pre and post Prohibition times and the gangsters of the day, such as Al Capone, Sam Giancana, George 'Bugs' Moran, Arthur 'Dutch Schultz' Flegenheimer, Arnold Rothstein, Louis 'Lepke' Buchalter, Charles 'Lucky' Luciano, Vito Genovese, Albert Anastasia, Carlo Gambino and many others, they will find that all of these mobsters committed the most heinous crimes, cheated and stole from each other, murdered anybody who got in their way and were despicable lowlifes.
+When historians look back at the pre and post Prohibition times and the gangsters of the day, such as Al Capone, Sam Giancana, George 'Bugs' Moran, Arthur 'Dutch Schultz' Flegenheimer, Arnold Rothstein, Louis 'Lepke' Buchalter, Charles 'Lucky' Luciano, Vito Genovese, Albert Anastasia, Carlo Gambino and many others, they will find that all of these lowlife mobsters committed the most heinous crimes, cheated and stole from each other, double-crossed their best friends and murdered anybody who got in their way.

 But only one of them was proud to claim that he had never killed anybody and he was renowned for his honesty, integrity, intelligence and loyalty - Meyer Lansky.
 Despite the fact that he made nearly all his money from gambling, Lansky was the only one who ran an honest game.
-In any case, it is hard to condemn a person for running gambling when most governments in the western world are running the same racket legally by allowing casinos and other gambling to operate with the odds firmly stacked against players and raking off fortunes in taxes and levies as well.
+In any case, it is hard to condemn a person for running gambling when most governments in the western world are running the same racket legally by allowing casinos, horse and dog racing, sports betting, numbers games such as Keno and Lotto, various lotteries and other gambling to operate with the odds firmly stacked against players and raking off fortunes in taxes and levies as well.